 Expecting about 60 guests, we closed off part of the space to make for a cozier atmosphere.
 The floor is grey pebble mosaic, the walls are white stucco, the ceiling a brown wood panel and there is no heating.
 Obviously, it is not your typical, ornate tearoom,

-but I knew the heavy, folding doors, covered in a beautiful, olive green patina would make the room feel warm and inviting (along with space heaters).
+but I knew the heavy, folding doors, covered in a beautiful, olive green patina would make the room feel warm and inviting.
 I asked our members to bring as many of their teacups and saucers from home to add personal charm to compensate for the paper tablecloths and plastic garden chairs.
 A gorgeous bouquet of anemones was purchased and then divided into posies that were placed on the tables.

 Magnets in flower and heart motifs - a gift for each guest, decorated each place setting.
 Handmade, clay candles dotted by cute ladybugs gave the room a fresh, spring-like feel and a soft, shimmery glow.
 A very heartfelt thank you to our talented and generous member, Eleni, who provided the magnets and crafted the candles!

 When I asked our members to each make something sweet or savoury for the occasion, I had no idea that our guests would do the same!
 But, Cretans are known for their hospitality and I should have realized that our guests would also have wanted to contribute to our assortment of scrumptious treats!
 Don't they look delicious?